dthuerck/ha-light-dioder/README.md

 ```
 light:
     platform: pidioder
+    name: My PiDioder
 ```
+Naturally, the name is up to your choice!

 That's it!
 If everythin has worked out, you should have the following interface on your HA state screen: